 Setting the shutter speed controls the amount by which subject action is “frozen” or conversely the amount of creative motion blur.
 Judging the required shutter speed is largely a matter of experience, as the shutter speed to freeze a subject’s motion depends on its speed, distance, the direction of travel and so on.
 We may not wish to freeze the motion completely; for example if photographing a tennis match, we may wish to freeze the players but show some motion blur in the racket and certainly in the ball.

 As a starting point, typical shutter speeds for different activities might be:

 |Flying birds||1/1500 to 1/3000 s|

 One thing that is guaranteed to ruin a photo is camera shake – caused by setting a shutter speed too slow for a hand-held shot.
-While motion blur is often a good thing, blur due to camera shake is usually a disaster.
-To avoid camera shake, set a shutter speed at least as fast as the lens’ focal length.
+While motion blur is often creative, blur due to camera shake is usually a disaster.
+To avoid camera shake, set a shutter speed at least as fast as the lens focal length.
 For example when using a 50mm lens, use shutter speeds of 1/50 second or faster (1/60 second or faster in practice).

 There are many ways to set up a modern digital SLR.
 The following technique was described to me by Jonathan Perugia as a good “safety setting” or starting point especially for street photography.